Content Strategy Guide: How to Build One That Actually Works

 • Content clusters: Build complete topic ecosystems, not one-off posts

-• Strategic updating: Refresh existing content regularly (studies show 74% better results)
+• Strategic updating: Refresh existing content regularly

 • Traffic diversification: Create content for multiple channels and formats